alexandraholcombe/pig-latin/README.md

 **For sentences containing multiple words, each word will follow the preceding rules separately.**
 * Input Example: I like dogs
 * Output Example: Iay ikelay ogsday

+**The program does nothing to non-alphabetical characters, since they do not contain consonants or vowels.**
+* Input Example: 4
+* Output Example: 4

 **For sentences containing punctuation, the punctuation should appear at the end of the modified word.**
 * Input Example: I love you, you love me!